LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/15_working_with_spritefonts/index.md

 #### UseKerning

 The `<UseKerning>` element determines whether to use kerning information from the font.
 Kerning adjusts the spacing between specific pairs of characters for more visually pleasing results.
 For most fonts, you'll want to leave this as `true`.

+> [!NOTE]
+> While kerning typically improves text appearance, some fonts (including Arial) may not respond optimally to kerning adjustments.
+If you notice unusual character spacing with a particular font, try setting this value to `false`.

 #### Style